bpd-d/bpd-toolkit/README.md

 ## Collection
 * where - (collection, condition) - Returns all items that pass the condition or undefined if collection is empty or callback is not provided
 * findFirst - (collection, condition) - Returns first item and it's index in the collection that passes the condition
+* all - (collection, condition) - Returns all items matching to condition

 ## Specials
 * debounce - (callback, delay) - creates new, debounced function which delays callback execution by specific time.
 However if called again before current timeout finishes, current is cancelled and new timeout is created.
 Returns cancellation function.
 Useful in search boxes.